 Public services have been suspended and the church is locked, but you can still join us on YouTube and there are many Digital Resources in the blog.
 See the links to the right.
 Normal services times are still on the calendar if you wish to pray at those times.

 There has been a church on this spot since at least the middle of the twelfth century.

 The church was substantially rebuilt in Victorian times, although parts of the former buildings remain, including the twelfth century font and fifteenth century tower.
 Here people down the generations have come to seek the deep peace of God.

 As the congregation at St Giles, we try to combine traditional and modern forms of worship.
 We aim to make the gospel available to contemporary society whilst being aware of the ancient traditions of the Christian faith.
 A warm welcome awaits anyone who wishes to use the church and what it has to offer.
-We are delighted that we have a lot of weddings and baptisms at Saint Giles.
+We are delighted when families from the community and beyond come to Saint Giles for weddings and baptisms.

-Our worship centres on the Sung Eucharist at 9:30 every Sunday morning, where all ages are welcome and there is a Fun Club for children.
-There are a number of other forms of worship: a regular contemplative service with silence and readings, a healing service, regular weekday celebrations of Holy Communion, traditional evensong and a meditation group.
+Our worship centres on the Sung Eucharist at 9.30am every Sunday Morning, where all ages are welcome and there is a Sunday Club for children.
+There are a number of other forms of worship: a regular contemplative service with silence, music and readings called Breathing Space; a healing service; regular weekday celebrations of Holy Communion; traditional evensong and Stations of the Cross.

 For more regular updates on activities in church and news of related organisations please ‘like’ our Facebook page.